 Brion Island is about seven kilometres long by two kilometres at its widest point, and it has been uninhabited for the last fifty years.
 It was inhabited by a few families during about a hundred years.

 The island is difficult to access, particularly when strong winds are blowing, but it perpetuates a great ecological diversity and it is the ecological memory of Îles de la Madeleine.

 Brion Island is split into two major sectors.

 It is one of the only two Québec ecological reserves that are open to the public.
-It is possible to take a boat excursion around the island and to land there.
 The time required for the trip varies according to weather conditions and the type of water craft used.
 Generally, with a Zodiac, it takes about half an hour to get there; with a fishing boat, it takes about one hour.